Rel1cx/eslint-config-with-tsconfig/README.md

-# Personal ESLint configuration
+# ESLint configuration optimized for TypeScript projects

-This is a basic ESLint configuration for a new project.
-It includes:
+This is a general purpose ESLint configuration for TypeScript projects.

-- eslintrc, supporting modern typescript and react
-- tsconfig, enhanced with some strict rules